Coaching Tool

 Why is this positive?

-What went well, even a little?
-What did this reveal that I needed to see?
-What strength did I show?
-How might this help me later?
+What went well, even slightly?
+What did this show me that I needed to see?
+What strength did I use?
+How does this help me down the road?

 03